davidosemwegie/powerballapi/README.md

 # Powerball API - David Osemwegie

-The API accepts data for a lottery ticket and respons with wether each pick that user chose won, the prize won per pick and the total of all the prizes won.
+The API accepts data for a lottery ticket and responds with wether each pick that user chose won, the prize won per pick and the total of all the prizes won.

 ## Additions Made:
 - Created `draw.js` file